openconnectivity/IOTivity-setup/Readme.md

             | run.sh             run the generated code
             | reset.sh           reset the device to ready for onboarding state.

-        The generated code will be in
+        after running gen.sh the generated code will be in :
         ~/IOT
             |-- device_output